 Our ENT and sleep subspecialists work together with other specialists to provide you with a targeted diagnosis and safe, effective treatment.
 In fact, the sleep medicine and cardiology researchers at Ohio State’s Wexner Medical Center were the first to evaluate the impact of common sleep disorders on heart failure patients.

 Why Ohio State?

 Since we are an academic medical center, the latest research, technology and procedures are often more immediately available to our patients.
 We offer treatments from non-invasive and relatively simple sleep improvement procedures, like removal of tonsils, to the latest FDA-approved technology.
-Upper airway stimulation – an implantable pacemaker for the hypoglossal nerve (nerve that is associated with the tongue) – syncs a pulse with every breath taken at night to prevent the tongue from blocking airways in the sleep apnea patient.
-It is soon to be available at OSU Wexner Medical Center.
+This includes upper airway stimulation – an implantable pacemaker for the hypoglossal nerve (nerve that is associated with the tongue) – which syncs a pulse with every breath taken at night to prevent the tongue from blocking airways in obstructive sleep apnea patients.

 OSU Wexner Medical Center is recognized by U.S.News & World Report one of the nation’s best hospitals for care of the ear, nose and throat.